12 Morning Habits of Successful People (Research-Backed)

 The headline stat from Tom Corley's 5-year study of 177 self-made millionaires is the one everybody quotes, and for good reason.
 Roughly 50 percent of them woke at least three hours before their workday began.

 50% of self-made millionaires wake at least 3 hours before their workday.
-That's not a coincidence.
+That is not a coincidence.

 Cortisol, your body's get-up-and-go hormone, peaks about 30 to 45 minutes after waking.
 That window, called the Cortisol Awakening Response, is biologically tuned for focused thinking.
-Burning it on Instagram is like lighting a fire with a $100 bill.
+Burning it on social media is like lighting a fire with a $100 bill.

 Put the phone in another room.
 Use an analog alarm clock.
 Your emails will survive.